How to Select Multiple Columns in Pandas (With Examples)

 7 29 4 12

-Method 3: Select Columns by Name
+Method 3: Selecting Columns by Explicit Name List (Standard Indexing)

 #select columns called 'points' and 'blocks'